 So remember, the choice is yours.
 But if you post about all the beauty products (for example) accepting one freebie after another, and a brand sees that, they may not want to work with you because just a week earlier you posted about their competitor’s product.
 And a week before that, their other competitor’s product.

 So, this is why I strongly recommend that you only accept paid opportunities.
+And while I understand you probably are here to learn how to get brand deals, it’s important to understand the value you’re providing brands, and why paid brand deals are going to benefit you so much more in the long run.
 And, this is exactly why, if you’re reviewing products for brands, it’s VERY important to negotiate payment!

 It’s one thing to miss out on a paid campaign with a brand because the week prior you were paid to post about their competitor’s product.